Kavaeric/p700-source/codex/Rhea.md

 In the waning years of the, interest in terraforming Rhea had re-emerged from the newly-established [Terran Federation](Terran_Federation) as part of its [Post-War Initiatives Programme](Post-War_Initiatives_Programme).
 Rhea was regarded as a prime candidate for terraforming in an effort to stabilise the economy of the outer Solar system.
-By the mid 500s century, large swathes of Rhea had been terraformed, with expansions planned and underway.
+By the early 600s century, large swathes of Rhea had been terraformed, with expansions planned and underway.

-In 611, during surveying for a terraformed habitat expansion, a [Nesse Piano](Nesse_Piano_Mystery) was found half-buried in a crater on Rhea's south pole.
+In 635, during surveying for a terraformed habitat expansion, a [Nesse Piano](Nesse_Piano_Mystery) was found half-buried in a crater on Rhea's south pole.

 ## Geography